Grading FAQ

 What is a ZW?
 How is it different from an incomplete?

-A ZW or administrative withdrawal is issued by the instructor if a student registers for the study/course but does not engage in work or initiates participation in the study but does not continue to do so and does not officially withdraw.
+A ZW or administrative withdrawal is issued by the instructor if a student registers for the course but does not engage in work or initiates participation, but does not continue to do so and does not officially withdraw.
 This typically amounts to less than 50% of course completion.
 You must make a note of the last date of substantive contact by the student.
-If the student never participated in the study/course, their last date of attendance will be the first day of the term.
+If the student never participated in the course, their last date of attendance will be the first day of the term.

-An incomplete is awarded when the student completes at least 50% of the work before the end of the enrollment term for the study/course and the instructor agrees to allow the student to continue work beyond the end of the term.
-The incomplete will give the student an additional 15 weeks to submit their work; this will be followed by a 4-week grading period.
-If the incomplete is not entered by the incomplete deadline, the grade will become an F.
+An incomplete is awarded when the student completes at least 50% of the work before the end of the enrollment term for the course and the instructor agrees to allow the student to continue work beyond the end of the term.
+The incomplete will give the student up to 15 additional weeks to submit their work.
+The course instructor may establish an earlier completion date.
+Per policy, instructors have 7 days from the student’s work due date to submit the grade through Submit Grade Changes in SSB.
+If the grade is not submitted, the incomplete flips to the default grade provided by the instructor when the incomplete was approved.

 When can I enter a ZW?
 What information do I need to include?